villeh987/questionnaire-game-platform/README.md

 ##About coding policies

 The project code aims to follow a consistent coding conventions ensured by using the _eslint_ code validation tool.
 The primary purpose of the tool is to ensure that the project code follows more or less the generally accepted style of appropriate conventions, and that the code avoids known vulnerabilities and / or risky coding practices.
-In addition, the tool aims to standardize the appearance of code of all programmers involved in the project so that all code is easy to read and maintainable for non-original coders as well.

-English is recommended for naming functions and variables and commenting on code.
-Git commit messages should also be written in English, but this is neither required nor monitored.

 ##Code style

-The _eslint_ tool used is configured to require certain stylistic considerations that can reasonably be considered as opinion issues and may not necessarily be true or false.
-The intention is not to initiate any debate on the subject or upset anyone's mind, but to strive for uniformity in the appearance of the code, with no other motives.

 This project follows the following coding styles: